 This approach may sell watches initially but fails to create the sustained demand necessary for investment performance.

-Why the PRX Is Overhyped Among Collector
+Why Is The Tissot PRX Overhyped Among Watch Collectors?

 Social media and YouTube reviews have fueled extraordinary PRX hype that bears little relationship to intrinsic investment value.
 The watch has become a content creator favorite precisely because its affordability and distinctive design generate engagement, but this visibility creates artificial enthusiasm disconnected from actual collector demand or long-term value retention.